Building a Chinese-Food Empire

-Andrew Cherng started working in the United States at 18, while he pursued an undergraduate degree in mathematics from Baker University in Kansas.
-Starting in in 1967, he began spending his summers in New York City working in a restaurant where his father had connections.
-It was his first real job: it was fast-paced, his English wasn’t perfect, and New Yorkers were ruthless, he said.
+Andrew Cherng started working in the United States at 18, while he pursued an undergraduate degree in mathematics at Baker University, in Kansas.
+Starting in 1967, he began spending his summers in New York City, working in a restaurant where his father had connections.
+It was his first real job.
+The work was fast-paced, his English wasn’t perfect, and New Yorkers were ruthless, he says.

 After Cherng had been working in the restaurant for six summers, his cousin, who also lived in New York, decided to open a restaurant in Washington, D.C.
-The new business needed a manager and Cherng seemed an obvious choice.
+The new business needed a manager, and Cherng seemed an obvious choice.
 In 1972, his cousin moved the restaurant to Hollywood, and Cherng followed.
-Several months later, Cherng’s parents moved to the United States too.
+Several months later, Cherng’s parents moved to the United States.

 In 1973, Cherng and his father found a place to start their own restaurant: Pasadena, California.
 After six months of remodeling, Panda Inn, which would inspire Panda Express, was created.
 Cherng ran the dining room while his father ran the back.
 Cherng’s father died in 1981, before he could see the restaurant chain take off.